AFellowSpeedrunner/LUM-MARINER/README.md

 10. Run 'cargo install bootimage'.
 11. Run 'rustup component add llvm-tools-preview'.
 12. In LUM-MARINER/LUM, run 'cargo bootimage && qemu-system-x86-64 --drive format=raw,file=file=target/x86_64-unknown-none/debug/bootimage-LUM.bin'.
 This currently only works on BIOS QEMU, not UEFI QEMU.

+### Windows:
+1. Either install Ubuntu on WSL2 or a VM and follow the Linux instructions, or better yet just switch to Linux entirely.

 ## Why?
 I've always found XNU and Darwin really interesting to me and I've always wanted to do stuff with it but due to the way XNU/Darwin is, you can't really do much.
 Therefore, LUM/MARINER sprung into existence.
 And well... because why not?
 It seemed like a fun idea.